 Now here are some pointers that you must “never” forget when dealing with spam calls.

-• Never will fine institutions push you to decide right away and transfer funds on the spot.
+- Institutions will never push you to decide right away and transfer funds on the spot.

 The rule of thumb here is if you or anyone of your loved ones do not join any promotions or marketing program.
-You suddenly received a call saying you won; your selected; or someone asks for a donation, randomly, chances are you are in the process of being a scam.
+Therefore, you suddenly received a call saying you won, you are selected, or someone asks for a donation randomly; chances are you are in the process of being a scam.

 Further, these scammers are crafty.
 They will always look for a loophole in the system, all in the effort to trick anyone.
 After reading the tips mentioned above, the best way to prevent these spam calls is to hang up.